-AI algorithms map all processes, and display them in a dashboard interface that gives complete visibility and a true status report of progress, which can then be drilled down on to analyse by subcontractor, location or task.
+AI algorithms map all processes and display them in a dashboard interface that gives complete visibility and a true status report of progress, which can then be drilled down on to analyze by subcontractor, location or task.

 This level of granularity and automation is reminiscent of manufacturing environments, where process controls are highly developed – one reason why for some time now it has been seen as the benchmark that Construction should strive to attain.
 In fact, a global McKinsey study (1) revealed that the cost of this lack of transparency and visibility of quality data was an estimated 30% loss in industry productivity.